Morphonodepredictivemodel/morphonode/README.md

 | [5] w = 0.986 | 10.30 |  8.80 | 1 | 0 | 0 | 1 | 1 | 4 | 4 | 2 | 1 | 1 | 1 | 2 | Y = 1 | HMR |
 # ------------------------------------------------------------------------------------------- #
 ```
+The MPM suite is composed by 4 modules:

+- **Morphonode-RFC**: random forest classification and prediction error (E) estimate.
+  The predicted phenotype can be either malignant (y = 1) or non-malignant (y = 0).
+  As a rule of thumb, if E is above or equal to 1, the prediction should be considered as unreliable.
+- **Morphonode-RBM**: malignancy risk estimation by robust binomial modeling.
+  The RBM offers a continuous estimation of y (i.e., the malignancy risk), thus the higher the accordance with the RFC, the higher the prediction
+  reliability.
+- ...